Patent Planet

 PTAB's Denial of US Patent Challenges Before Merits Considered - Summer 2025

-As a follow up on my post on the new PTAB bifurcated process on April 14, PTAB recently denied several dozens US patent validity challenges before consideration of the merit.
+As a follow up on my post on the new PTAB bifurcated process on April 14, PTAB recently denied several dozen US patent validity challenges before consideration of merit.

-I haven't read the denials yet, but one might check, for example, Carmichael IP's papers, which have succeeded several times.
-For now, Professor Crouch suggests the denials are primarily based on (1) if the scheduled trial date in district court is before the PTAB projected final written decision date; and (2) the patent owner's settled expectation when US patent was not challenged for years.
+I haven't read the PTAB denials, but an affected patent owner might check out the winning patent owner papers (e.g., Carmichael IP's papers).
+Professor Crouch suggests the denials are primarily based on (1) if the trial in district court is scheduled before PTAB's projected final written decision; and (2) a patent owner's settled expectation when US patent has not been challenged for years.

-I expect a protracted fight on the legitimacy of this denial before merits approach.
-The litigation timeline rationale seems defensible as challengers bear the blame if patent owners get a jury trial, while the patent owner's settled expectation rationale seems vulnerable to arguments as to how many years.
+I expect a fight on the legitimacy of this denial before merits approach.
+The litigation timeline rationale seems defensible as challengers bear the blame for not filing an IPR "timely" in PTAB allowing patent owners a jury trial.
+In contrast, a patent owner's settled expectation rationale seems subject to factual dispute on what circumstances justify it.

 Copyright © 2025 Robert Moll.
 All rights reserved.